iqbal-lab/ASM_NGS_conf_report/_sections/results.md

-We ran the Cortex parallelised "independent workflow" first (commands documented at this GitHub repo)
+We ran the Cortex parallelised "independent workflow" first (one command-line instruction documented at this GitHub repo)

 This spread the computation over 18 processors on a single Dell server, using a peak of 30 Gb of RAM.